Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 - It can be hard to keep track of where the data came from and exactly which version of a sequence you downloaded
 - Its not conducive to downloading lots of sequence data

-To download sequence data in Unix you can use a variety of commands (e.g. sftp, wget, curl).
-Here, we will use the curl command to download some genome assemblies from NCBI ftp location:
+To download sequence data in Unix you can use a variety of unix commands such as sftp, wget, curl.
+In class 6, we will use third party tools that are specifically developed to download data from sequence databases.

+Here, we will use curl command to download some genome assemblies from NCBI ftp location:

 - Go to your class home directory (use your wd shortcut!)

-- Execute the following commands to copy files for this morning’s exercises to your home directory:
+- Execute the following commands to copy files for class3 to your home directory:

 ```
-cp -r /scratch/micro612w21_class_root/micro612w21_class/shared/data/day1am/ ./
+cp -r /scratch/epid582w22_class_root/epid582w22_class/shared_data/data/class3 ./

-cd day1am/
+cd class3/

-#or

-d1m

 ls